Teldrin89/flask-test/README.md

 with Jinja and will utilize some of it's control structures like `loop.last` to display line after each post except the last one.
 ### Blog - Create
+The create page will work in similar way to the `register` view.
+The `login_required` decorator is used for post creation - a user must be logged in, otherwise there is a redirect to login page.
+If the user is logged the form is displayed, where user can fill out the required information - data is validated and post is added to the database of an error is shown